chnm/crdh-jekyll/_essays/v02-09-networks-of-piety-and-slavery.md

 ensures that this was a self-selected group of Catholics who were wealthy as well as pious.
 But it allows us to conclude that a large majority of these well-to-do and devout people were enslavers.
-Of these 72 enslavers, 64 were laypeople, eight were priests, and three were women.
-Altogether, they held 2,422 people in slavery (see figure 1).
+Of these 72 enslavers, 64 were laypeople (three were women), and eight were priests.
+Altogether, they held 2,422 people in slavery (see figure 2).
 Just eight enslavers claimed as property nearly half of the enslaved people in this group: 1,171 enslaved (48%).
 Thirty-eight other subscribers held 10 or more people in slavery, and 20 enslaved fewer